 - Salt and pepper, to taste

 - Recommended: A soft cheese such as fromage d’affinois, taleggio, or brie added at the end of roasting really helps hold the sometimes-crumbly smashed potatoes together.
 A more firm cheese like sharp cheddar or parmesan would work too!
+Or, sub with your favorite non-dairy plant-based cheese.

 Step 1: Partially Roast the Potatoes